JeanettKM/React-assignment-3/README.md

 ### Running

-To run the project locally, follow these steps:

-1. Make sure you have installed all the dependencies as mentioned in the [Installing](#installing) section.

-2. Start the development server:
+Open the project in your preferred text editor and start the development server via terminal:

    ```bash
    npm start